 NIH: National Heart, Lung, and Blood Institute

-- Acute Bronchitis (American Academy of Family Physicians) Available in Spanish
+- Acute Bronchitis (American Academy of Family Physicians) Also in Spanish

 - Acute Bronchitis (American Lung Association)

-- Bronchitis (National Heart, Lung, and Blood Institute) Available in Spanish
+- Bronchitis (National Heart, Lung, and Blood Institute) Also in Spanish

-- Get Smart: Know When Antibiotics Work - Bronchitis (Chest Cold) (Centers for Disease Control and Prevention) Available in Spanish
+- Get Smart: Know When Antibiotics Work - Bronchitis (Chest Cold) (Centers for Disease Control and Prevention) Also in Spanish

 - Humidifiers: Air Moisture Eases Skin, Breathing Symptoms (Mayo Foundation for Medical Education and Research)